Carnival in Tenerife 2025

 Funeral procession and farewell to the Sardine (photo: Carnaval Los Gigantes)

-The next day, the final carnival event takes place – Entierro de la Sardina (Burial of the Sardine).
-Just like in our Maslenitsa, participants burn a symbol of the departing festival in the square – a huge cardboard fish.
+The next day, the last carnival event takes place – Entierro de la Sardina (Burial of the Sardine).
+Just like in our Maslenitsa, participants burn a symbol of the departing holiday on the square – a huge cardboard fish.
 The Sardine is accompanied by a sad procession in masks – it can be sad to part with the carnival.
 Spectators cry, filling the streets with theatrical moans.
 The ashes left from the burned effigy are buried on the beach.
 However, there’s no time to be sad.
-From the next day, preparations for a new festival begin!
+From the next day, preparations for the new holiday begin!

-You can check the dates and view the detailed program of the next Carnival here.
+You can check the dates and view the detailed program for the next Carnival here.

 DSC01556

-It was fun, but rather modest for a carnival.
+It was fun, but fairly modest for a carnival.

 This was Misha reporting.
 I was there myself, drank honey and beer, it flowed down my mustache but didn’t reach my mouth, yet my soul felt drunk and satisfied.